Electronic structure

 Answer:

-They have the same number of electrons in their outer shell, so they react in similar ways to achieve a full outer shell.
+f) Elements in the same group have the same number of electrons in their outer shell, so they react in similar ways to achieve a full outer shell.

 Summary